 If you want a CPR number, you need to have either of these three things:

 1. Confirmation letter from university

 This is something that you cannot get before you start university.
 Therefore, you might want to go with the tax number instead.

 2. Declare that you have enough money to support yourself

-You need to submit an account statement to the citizenship service, where you have at least 10,000€ at a disposal.
+You need to submit an account statement to the citizenship service, showing you have at least 10,000€ for your disposal.

 3. Have a work contract, that states how many hours you’re working

 A contract from a vikar agency is not enough.
-Therefore, you need to have a work contract from work, before you get CPR number (it can be tricky).
+Therefore, you need to have a work contract from your job, before you get a CPR number (it can be tricky).